Glossary of broadcasting terms: T

 teletext:- Electronic information inserted into the unused parts of a television signal and decodable by an equipped television set.

 tiling:- The appearance of large non-congruent blocks on a video display when a digitally generated broadcast (i.e., image) was received by the monitor in an incomplete form.
 Tiling also occurs when the video signal has degraded or been partially interrupted as it was received by the monitor.

+toss:- The live handover of a broadcast from one presenter to another.
+Usually occurs when a newscast presenter finishes their segment or introduction and allows their co-host, reporter, or other colleague to present their own segment that continues the newscast.
+Also occurs when a presenter on one live or live-to-tape program interacts with that of the program that will immediately air afterwards.